 In France for example, for three years now, many regions have taken initiative to ensure the digital transition of French education.
-As a result, high schools students all received a new laptop and a digital tablet at the start of the school year.
-This allows to broaden teaching possibilites by crossing the borders of the classrooms.
-Students must now be able to benefit from the advantages provided by digital technology and by the dematerialization of activities, without being left behind for lack of financial means.
+As a result, high school students all received a new laptop and a digital tablet at the start of the school year.
+This allows the broadening of teaching possibilities by crossing the borders of the classrooms.
+Students must now be able to benefit from the advantages provided by digital technology and by the dematerialization of activities, without being left behind for a lack of financial means.

-In Vietnam and in Ho Chi Minh, at the Lycée Marguerite Duras as in many other international educational establishments, most students are already in possession of such equipments and frameworks.
-They are therefore already experienced in digital learning, and must take advantage of these tools during the health crisis.
+In Vietnam and Ho Chi Minh, at the Lycée Marguerite Duras as in many other international educational establishments, most students are already in possession of such equipment and frameworks.
+They are therefore already experienced in digital learning and must take advantage of these tools during the health crisis.

 Remote learning platforms

 The major advantage of these platforms is the freedom it gives the student in their work schedule.
-In general, the deadlines are long, so you can plan your homework ahead.
+In general, the deadlines are long, so you can plan your homework.
 Also, the follow-up is ensured by online discussions, and you can as well request videoconference appointments to exchange with your teacher.
-The students also benefit from their own discussion platform where they can help each other exercises together.
+The students also benefit from their discussion platform where they can help each other exercise together.

 What do schools offer?

-During this pandemic period, language centers, schools and universities had to close their doors.
+During this pandemic period, language centers, schools, and universities had to close their doors.
 How can one ensure pedagogical continuity?
-As seen earlier, most schools now have digital environments accessible to students, teachers and even parents.
-These spaces allow you to exchange views, but also to follow up on the lessons given by the professor, and to put documents online, whether they are exercises, corrections or written lessons.
+As seen earlier, most schools now have digital environments accessible to students, teachers, and even parents.
+These spaces allow you to exchange views, but also to follow up on the lessons given by the professor, and put documents online, whether they are exercises, corrections, or written lessons.

 You must therefore log in at least twice a day during this quarantine period on your personal space to check the latest publications.
 Indeed, in France, for the moment, exams are maintained on the scheduled dates.
 Teaching must therefore continue during this particular period.
 You have probably been given the identifiers and means of connection.
 If this is not the case, you must quickly reach the establishments concerned to obtain this information.

 Also, don’t hesitate to talk to the teachers during this period.
-They are available and continue to work from home, whether to write and send lessons, correct the copies made by students on the digital work environment or simply to plan homework.
+They are available and continue to work from home, whether to write and send lessons, correct the copies made by students in the digital work environment, or simply plan homework.
 Teaching must continue from a distance, and this quarantine period is by no means a vacation period for teaching.